kevinmasson/website/content/posts/2020/unity-box-collider-intersect.md

 ## How to fix it ?

 A way to fix it is to place the point in the box space.
 By doing so, the rotation is correctly taken into account and the results are correct.
-Althoug, it is a more expensive call as you have to transform points.
+Although, it is a more expensive call as you have to transform the points.
 The bounds is also re-created to make sure the size is correct.

 ```csharp
 // Place the point in box space.